After almost 10 years as a stay-at-home mom, Tenna Perry found

-Unexpected financial burden, illness, and divorce are just a few of the circumstances surrounding the need for older children to care for their younger siblings.
-While many responsibility thirsty teens and tweens crave the chance to demonstrate their babysitting prowess, having to routinely care for a younger brother or sister stirs a bag of mixed emotions.
+Unexpected financial burden, illness and divorce are just a few of the circumstances surrounding the need for older children to care for their younger siblings.
+While many responsibility-thirsty teens and tweens crave the chance to demonstrate their babysitting prowess, having to routinely care for a younger brother or sister stirs a bag of mixed emotions.

-Should older children be expected to 'pitch in' and care for their younger siblings?
-Do care giving siblings deserve compensation, or is their contribution expected as part of their family responsibilities?
+Should older children be expected to pitch in and care for their younger siblings?
+Do caregiving siblings deserve compensation, or is their contribution expected as part of their family responsibilities?
 How does having one child care for another impact the family dynamics and the relationships of the children?

-Understanding the affects
+Understanding the effects

-A naturally bossy child might need occasional reminders of the difference between being 'Boss' and being 'In charge'.
-"It can be tough for teens to transition back and forth from being a child when their parents are home, to being the care giver and responsible party when they’re ‘in charge’,” Bridge adds.
+A naturally bossy child might need occasional reminders of the difference between being “boss” and being in charge.
+“It can be tough for teens to transition back and forth from being a child when their parents are home, to being the caregiver and responsible party when they’re ‘in charge’,” Bridge adds.